Determine what kind of student you will be and learn more about what information you need to apply.

 Educational Objectives

 We recognize that our graduates will choose to use the knowledge and skills that they have acquired during their undergraduate years to pursue a wide variety of career and life goals, and we encourage this diversity of paths.
-Whatever path our graduates may choose, we expect them to be meeting the following objectives at least three to five years after graduation.
+Whatever path graduates choose, be it a job, postgraduate education, or volunteer service, be it in engineering or another field, we have for our graduates the following objectives, that they will:

-- exhibit strong skills in problem solving, leadership, teamwork, and communication;
+- exhibit strong skills in problem solving, leadership, teamwork and communication;

 - use these skills to contribute to their communities;

-- make thoughtful, well-informed career choices; and
+- make thoughtful, well-informed career choices;

 - demonstrate a continuing commitment to and interest in their own and others’ education.